 Some studies also suggest that CBG may inhibit the growth of some tumours, while others show it may have neuroprotective effects.
 A 2014 study published in the PLoS One medical journal also claims that some CBG-derived products could suppress the body’s immune response.

 Dr Bonni Goldstein, a medical doctor specialising in medicinal cannabis, claims that CBG can inhibit GABA neurotransmission in the brain, as well as affect pain, inflammation, and more.

-In 2013, researchers from the Department of Pharmacy at the University of Naples Federico II (Italy) tested the effects of CBG on an experimental model of Inflammatory Bowel Disease (IBD).
-The researchers found that CBG has potential anti-inflammatory and antioxidant properties.
+In 2013, researchers from the Department of Pharmacy at the University of Naples Federico II (Italy) tested the effects of CBG on an experimental model of experimental Inflammatory Bowel Disease (IBD).
+The researchers found that CBG has potential anti-inflammatory and antioxidant properties (Inflammatory Bowel Disease).

 Unfortunately, because CBG has been overshadowed by cannabinoids THC and CBD, not a lot of research has gone into fully understanding this cannabinoid and its effects.
 However, that is slowly changing as people begin to realise the potential and importance of this compound.

-Despite originating from CBGA, CBD is completely distinct from CBG in both chemical structure and concentration within cannabis plants.
+Despite originating from CBG Oils, CBD Oil is completely distinct from CBG in both chemical structure and concentration within cannabis plants.

 Because it is only found in trace amounts in dried plant material, it is only recently that manufacturers have begun to focus more attention on optimising CBG levels in products like CBD oils, supplements, and salves.
 It’s clear that CBG is an essential cannabinoid, but it’s yet unclear exactly how to use it to our benefit.